Who should I use for Design & Fit Out?

 Pros and cons of a design and build vs the traditional route

-2. They analyse your requirements then come back to you with a concept design
+• Selecting an independent architect/interior designer, who will analyse your requirements, then come back to you with a concept design

-3. Once agreed, they submit planning / building control applications (if required)
+• Once agreed they submit planning / building control applications if required.

-5. This set of drawings is sent to usually 3 to your selected contractors as a tender package
+• Then they prepare drawings and a specification for construction.
+This set of drawings is sent to usually three of your selected contractors as a tender package.

-6. If a contractor’s quote is acceptable, you will sign a contract and the fit out can commence
+• If a contractor’s quote is acceptable, you sign a contract and the fit out can commence.

 Advantages of the traditional route – Design, Quality & Flexibility

-Your contractor’s in-house designer will be looking for ways to keep costs down for their company, which may not result in the best possible design for your brief.
+Your contractor’s in-house designer will be looking for ways to keep costs down for their company.
+This might not result in the best possible design for your brief.
 An independent architect has no other interest in anything other than achieving the best design for you, within your budget.

 Ezra and gill peter street design